DevWurm/rsa_database/README.md

 ## Bugs & Feature Requests
 + use the GitHub Issue Tracker for submitting bugs and feature requests
 + or try to figure out in which field your advice is concerning and write a mail to one of the authors in this field
-+ or write a mail to <a href"mailto:devwurm@gmx.net">devwurm@gmx.net</a> if you have no idea, who is responsible for your request
++ or write a mail to <a href"mailto:devwurm@gmx.net">devwurm@gmx.net</a> if you have no idea who is responsible for your request

 ## Collaborating
 + submit bugs and feature requests
 + fork the project
-+ create pull requests to merge your canges into our project
++ create pull requests to merge your changes into our project
 + write a mail with your changes or ideas to one of the authors in the regarding field or to <a href"mailto:devwurm@gmx.net">devwurm@gmx.net</a>

 ## Contact